Farouk1511/glass-tree/README.md

-## GLassTree: An Online service market place
+## GlassTree: An Online service market place

 This is a web application created using NextJS to allow user offer difference varieties of services and post jobs or tasks which need help to be complemeted by service provided either in-person or digital services.